-Editorial:
+Editorial Issues

-- The \classref tag should suppress multiple footnotes on the same {page, section, whatever}. - We should consider numbered pagaraphs. - Move the complete constructors for all classes to the front of their javadoc, and make sure all other constructors are defined in terms of the complete constructor. - Ensure that all statically allocated exceptions have a .get() method, and ideally enforce this somehow.
-(We might want to ensure this with a TCK test. -jjh)
+- The \classref tag should suppress multiple footnotes on the same {page, section, whatever}. - We should consider numbered pagaraphs. - Make sure all other constructors are defined in terms of the complete constructor.
+(Mostly done -jjh)

-List of Open Issues
+List of Semantic Issues